 3 lbs.
 Creole Hot Sausage

-Take a large 12-inch or 14-inch cast iron skillet with a tight-fitting lid (you can use heavy club aluminum if you absolutely must!), place it on the stovetop over a medium-high heat, and generously sprinkle the inside of the pan with the tablespoons of water.
+Take a large 12-inch or 14-inch cast iron skillet (you can use heavy aluminum if you absolutely must!), place it on the stovetop over a medium-high heat, and generously sprinkle the inside of the pan with two tablespoons of water.
 Now take the sausage links and, starting in the center of the pan, begin laying them down in a concentric circle, filling up the skillet to its outer rim.
 At this point, place the lid on the skillet and let the sausage began to smother.

-When the sausages are done, which should take about 20 minutes of slow simmering with the pan covered, uncover the pan, completely remove the last of the drippings, brown them uniformly all over, and serve them piping hot inside freshly-baked pistolettes, dressed with mayonnaise and mustard.
-(Hint: If you want to add the coup d’ grace, you should also dress the hot sausage sandwich with a half-handful of some minced lettuce and tomatoes).
+When the sausage is done, which should take about a 20 minutes of slow simmering with the pan covered, uncover the pan, brown them uniformly all over, and serve them piping hot inside freshly-baked pistolettes, dressed with mayonnaise and mustard.
+Or, serve the sausage alongside a big helping of.